solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 2: Setup Subscriber

 1. On the **PREFIX-pg-flex-REGION-14** server for the `airbnb` database, run the following.
-It will set up the subscription (you should already have the tables from the lab setup).
+It will set up the subscription (the tables should already exist from the lab setup).
 Be sure to replace the `PREFIX` and `REGION` values:

     ```sql
     CREATE SUBSCRIPTION my_pub_subscription CONNECTION 'host=PREFIX-pg-flex-REGION-16.postgres.database.azure.com port=5432 dbname=airbnb user=s2admin password=Seattle123Seattle123' PUBLICATION my_pub WITH (copy_data=true, enabled=true, create_slot=true, slot_name='my_pub_slot');